 In regards to how I came to France: After briefly teaching in Wisconsin, I moved to the French Riviera to teach as an English teaching assistante through the TAPIF program in September 2013.
 When my seven-month stint was up, I realized that I wasn’t ready to leave France or quit traveling, so I networked a lot and eventually landed a job as a lectrice d’anglais at an engineering school in northern France, where I worked from September 2014 – August 2016.
 Now, I currently teach secondary English full-time at an international bilingual school and still currently reside in Lille, France.

 In a nutshell, I’m a proud American with an international mindset.
 I love traveling and have been to almost 30 countries.
 In recent years, I’ve taken up running and yoga, and hope to add in pole dancing.
 I am a retired gymnast and a self-proclaimed feminist.
 My guilty pleasures include Diet Coke and musicals, and my life mantra includes reading for pleasure, staying in touch, and sending hand-written thank you/birthday cards.

-When I first decided to move to France, I thought that expat life and was the answer to all of my problems, and to my happiness.
+When I first decided to move to France, I thought that expat life and was the answer to all of my problems, and the only solution to my happiness.
 A few years older and wiser, I now realize that happiness is (mostly) a choice no matter where you are; family and close friends mean everything; and that although life’s struggles have not left me unscathed, scars do fade over time.

 Thanks for reading and coming along for the ride.